 During the wait, Fann felt some butterflies in her stomach.
 She wasn’t feeling well way before our Japan trip.
 Suddenly, she barfed on the ground.
 Everyone around us was shocked.
 I quickly grabbed some tissue form her bag and helped her to clean up.
 Hazmer help us to hold our umbrellas.
 Again, some Japanese around us offered help as well.
 Some handed us more tissue papers and some even gave her some medicine.
 It was really touching.
 Even in this cold rain, we could felt the warmth around us.
 That made her feel much better.
 I told her that we could leave and head back to rest, but she was determined to finish the journey.
 The ‘Semangat’-ness she had for comics was admirabe.

 After around 2 hours of wait, the queue began to move.
 We were so excited.
 It took us another 15 minutes to slowly walk into the convention center.
-I thought to myself, ‘in about 15 minutes, I will be able to see some sexy comic book drawings and hot cosplayers.
+I thought to myself, ‘in about 15 minutes, I will be able to see some sexy comic book drawings, which can be done with the best drawing tablets in 2023, and hot cosplayers.
 Finally, we could see them!
 Well, not the hot chicks, they were all dressed in winter wear, but all the booths!
 The inside of the center!
 Tables and posters, comics and chatter, megaphones and more queues!
 It felt like we were really in Anime land.
 There were anime characters walking about, looking at their favourite booths.
 Fann had this knack for One Piece stuff, we followed her behind as she browsed quickly through the booths while Hazmer explains to us how the booths are categorized, so that everyone can get the amount of exposure they came here for.

 Comiket was divided into different sections.
 So if you’re there, you have to know what you want to see and where it’s being held.
 If you are a newbie, with no knowledge whatsoever about it, like us, then you will be totally lost inside.
 What I can remember is that, it’s divided into corporate sections and dōjinshi sections.
 We started ours at the West gate, that’s where the dōjinshi are.